nict-wisdom/rannc/documents/tutorial.rst

 ``-np`` indicates the number of processes (ranks).
 RaNNC allocates one CUDA device for each process.
 In the above example, there must be two available CUDA devices.
-By properly setting nodes for MPI, you can run processes using RaNNC across multiple nodes (Ensure that numbers of processes and GPUs match).
+By properly setting nodes for MPI, you can run processes using RaNNC across multiple nodes (Ensure that you have the equal or more number of GPUs than processes).

-The following shows the output in our compute node that has eight NVIDIA A100's (40GB memory).
+The following shows the output on our compute node that has eight NVIDIA A100's (40GB memory).

 .. code-block:: bash